On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Abstract

 \section{Abstract}

 We study the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces with respect to morphisms of a particular kind.
-We obtain upper bounds for the arithmetic self-intersection number of the dualizing sheaf on minimal regular models of the modular curves associated with congruence subgroups $\Gamma_0(N)$ with square free level, as well as for the modular curves $X(N)$ and the Fermat curves with prime exponent.
+We obtain upper bounds for the arithmetic self-intersection number of the dualizing sheaf on minimal regular models of the modular curves associated with congruence subgroups of the modular group $\Gamma(1)$ as well as the Fermat curves with prime exponent.